Fix: Apple Watch “Too Many Passcode Attempts” Issue

 Press the Side and Digital Crown Button on the Apple Watch

-6. Tap on Reset and then confirm to reset the watch.
+6. Tap Reset and confirm.

 Tap on Erase All Content and Settings on the Apple Watch